mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Chant Downport is a high-quality but austere facility, designed to accommodate diplomatic visitors to the duke’s estate and tourists who come to roam the world’s deserts.
+Chant Downport is a high-quality but austere facility, designed to accommodate diplomatic visitors to the duke's estate and tourists who come to roam the world's deserts.
 The downport has only a few docking bays and is not equipped to handle large amounts of traffic.
 The Scout Service has a small